pa-0/Poem/bin/Readme.txt

 PS - If you want to see whatever programs/projects I'm working on, visit the "My Freeware" tag on my blog, or if it's not there, e-mail me.

 10.1----Special Thanks----

 Special thanks to:
 -The autohotkey documentation, for making up where my understanding lacked.
 -SciTE, for yet again saving me with AutoHotkey syntax, and for being portable.    http://www.scintilla.org/SciTE.html -The GIMP (http://www.gimp.org), for being there to help me design a simple icon, and for being portable.
 -My netbook, Lewis, for handling coding at all hours of the morning.
 -Autohotkey, for being so easy, an idiot like me could do it.
+-Titan, for the very very handy "Anchor" script, allowing the resizing of window (without which I could never have done.)	ttp://www.autohotkey.net/~Titan/

+People who have helped find bugs:
+-Willi
+-Brother Gabriel-Marie